 The economic recovery progressed through the second and third quarters of 2020.
-After the unemployment rate spiked to 14.7 percent in April, it fell to 7.7 percent by the end of September.2 Nonfarm payrolls fell by over 22 million from February to April, of which 52 percent was recovered through the end of the third quarter.
+After the unemployment rate spiked to 14.7 percent in April, it fell to 7.9 percent by the end of September.2 Nonfarm payrolls fell by 22 million from February to April, of which nearly 50 percent were recovered through the end of the third quarter.
 By September, real retail sales were 4.4 percent above their February level.

 At the end of December 2020, the Congress passed roughly \$900 billion of relief legislation to extend several key CARES Act provisions and support vaccine production and distribution.
 January's economic data partially reflected this additional stimulus.
-The unemployment rate fell to 6.3 percent in January of 2021, paired with a modest increase in payroll employment.3 In particular, the industries hardest hit by the pandemic have still only recovered half of the jobs lost last spring.
-Real retail sales during the first quarter of 2021 appear to track the disbursement of Economic Impact Payments.
-Retail sales grew 7.3 percent in January after the Economic Impact Payments (EIP) from the December legislation began to be distributed, proceeded to decline through February as the effect of that stimulus waned, and then spiked again in March following the impact payments incorporated in the ARP.
+The unemployment rate fell to 6.4 percent in January of 2021, paired with a modest increase in payroll employment.3 Real retail sales during the first quarter of 2021 appear to track the disbursement of Economic Impact Payments.
+After the Economic Impact Payments (EIP) from the December legislation, real retail sales grew 5.2 percent in January.
+Real retail sales then proceeded to decline through February as the effect of that stimulus waned, and then spiked again in March following the impact payments incorporated in the ARP.

-Real GDP increased 6.3 percent at an annual rate during the first quarter of 2021 and 6.6 percent during the second quarter.
-Notably, during the second quarter of 2021 the economic recovery reached an important milestone, as the level of real GDP has reached a new high, surpassing the pre-pandemic size of the economy from the end of 2019.
+Real GDP increased 6.3 percent at an annual rate during the first quarter of 2021 and 6.7 percent during the second quarter.
+Notably, during the second quarter of 2021 the economic recovery reached an important milestone, as the level of real GDP reached a new high, surpassing the pre-pandemic size of the economy from the end of 2019.
 However, the unemployment rate decreased only 0.1 percentage point between March and June of 2021, consistent with mild gains in the labor force participation rate (from 61.5 to 61.6 percent between March and June) and modest overall declines in the number of unemployed (from 9.7 to 9.5 million between March and June).

 The potential for a jobless recovery - one in which GDP recovers faster than key labor market indicators - suggested there was strong need for additional support, which the economy received in the form of the ARP passed by Congress in March.
-The ARP contained various provisions for supporting households and business while advancing critical pandemic-related challenges in public health and education.
+The ARP contained various provisions for supporting households and businesses while advancing critical pandemic-related challenges in public health and education.
 For example, provisions such as child tax credits and funding for education are essential for getting Americans back to work, while funding on vaccination efforts will speed up the process by which consumers can return to restaurants and retail shopping establishments, thus boosting spending in the economy.
 In fact, in a July 2021 survey of 50 professional forecasters, the Blue Chip Economic Survey found that 45 percent of respondents believed that uneven vaccination rollout and further virus mutations was the greatest threat to global economic stability, while 50% of respondents believed that faster than expected vaccination rollouts were the greatest source of upside risk for the global economic recovery.